b-lukaszuk/BS_wJ_eng/contents/regex.md

 ```

 And voila, we're done.
 Notice, however, that the regex isn't perfect.
 For
-example, it doesn't handle the amounts of money that contain floating point
+example, it doesn't handle correctly the amounts of money that contain floating
-values (or negative quotas).
-If that were a requirement, we would would have to
+point values (or negative quotas).
+If that were a requirement, we would would
-improve upon it.
+have to improve upon it.

 #### Example 3